Work in progress (pun intended)

 Questions to consider:

 Is the willingness to destroy the innocent with the wicked, as depicted above, not what would be expected from the capricious gods of polytheistic mythology?
-Does not “elohim,” as a plural term used for the one God, capture in a word the demonstrated historic tendency for multiple gods to merge gradually into one?
+Does not “elohim,” as a plural term used for the one God, capture in a word the demonstrated historical tendency for multiple gods to merge gradually into one?
 Are contrary explanations for this plural word, based on concepts such as God’s majestic fullness or the Christian Trinity, consistent with either tribal people’s less abstract mode of thought or a monotheistic God’s presumed desire not to mislead people with a polytheistic name?
-Could this scandalous hint at the possibility of the biblical God’s polytheistic origins be the reason that different versions of the Bible, even when otherwise scrupulously footnoting alternative translations of Hebrew terms, typically omit noting the most literal and plain translation of the Bible’s commonest Hebrew word for God?
+Could this scandalous hint at the possibility of the biblical God’s polytheistic origins be the reason that different versions of the Bible, even when otherwise scrupulously footnoting alternative translations of Hebrew terms, typically omit noting the most literal and plain translation of the Bible’s most frequent Hebrew word for God?

 – 3 –